wareya/notmecab-rs/readme.md

 You can also call parse_to_lexertoken, which does less string allocation, but you don't get the feature string as a string, and you need to feed it chars, not a string.

 Notes:

-- Support for unk.dic is unimplemented, because it is rather complicated but almost never affects the tokenization.
 - This software is unusably slow if optimizations are disabled.

-TODO:

-- implement basic user dictionary support, without cost rewrites -- implement cost rewrites afterwards